 Frequently asked questions

-- Psychopathy is a personality disorder, characterised by narcissism and manipulation.
-Canadian psychologist Robert Hare – the author of seminal articles and books on psychopathy – describes psychopaths as “remorseless predators who use charm, intimidation and, if necessary, impulsive and cold-blooded violence to attain their ends.”
+A psychopath has a personality disorder, characterised by narcissism and manipulation.
+Forensic psychologist Robert Hare – the author of seminal articles and books on psychopathy – describes psychopaths as “remorseless predators who use charm, intimidation and, if necessary, impulsive and cold-blooded violence to attain their ends.”

-- The terms “psychopath” and “sociopath” are sometimes used interchangeably.
-Sociopathy is also a personality disorder typified by a failure to adapt to ethical and social norms.
-However, according to Robert Hare, there is some difference between them.
+The terms “psychopath” and “sociopath” are often used interchangeably.
+A sociopath also has a personality disorder typified by a failure to adapt to ethical and social norms.
+However, according to Robert Hare, there is some difference.
 While the term “sociopath” refers mainly to behaviour, “psychopath” refers to inner experience.

-- The best way to deal with a psychopath is to not deal with a psychopath.
-But if communication is unavoidable, try not to talk face-to-face.
+The best way to deal with a psychopath is to not deal with a psychopath.
+But if communication is unavoidable, do not talk face-to-face.
 Do not express your emotions or show them sympathy; they will take advantage of it.

-- No, psychopaths have impoverished affective functioning.
-They have no emotional attachment to another person, and simply use other people to achieve their own goals.
-They may have “friends” and be married, but these relationships are not based on feelings of friendship and love.
-They are based on cold calculation.
+No, psychopaths cannot love as they have impoverished affective functioning.
+They have no emotional attachment, and simply use other people to achieve their own goals.
+They may have “friends” and be married, but these relationships are not based on feelings of friendship and love – they are based on cold calculation.

-- No, psychopathic features manifest themselves in early childhood and remain relatively stable over time.
-Currently, there are no methods of direct influence on psychobiological factors of psychopathy.
-What can be changed to some extent is the behaviour of a psychopath.
-However, even this type of intervention can be successful only early in childhood.
+No, psychopaths cannot be cured.
+Psychopathic features manifest themselves in early childhood and remain stable over time.
+While psychobiological factors cannot be influenced, what can be changed to some extent is the behaviour of a psychopath.
+However, even this type of intervention can only be successful early in childhood.